 It’s a funny thing sailing our home across the Pacific Ocean.
 Inside the boat everything looks and feels more or less the same: meals get cooked, dishes get washed, laundry is cleaned and then dirtied and cleaned again.
 But outside, when we gaze at the horizon, rather than coastal towns, calm anchorages, or busy marinas, we see nothing but the vast blue ocean for miles and miles and miles.
 And we never stop moving.
 We’ve been sailing nonstop for more than 800 miles since we left San Benedicto Island.
 And we have 1750 miles to go.

 But it’s not as if we’re working very hard.
 We’ve become quite indolent, really.
 The autopilot has been doing most of the work.
 And the boat glides through the water with ease, making for a comfortable ride.
 We’ve been eating well, sleeping soundly, and reading profusely since we left Mexico.
-We’ve even watched a few movies and have almost finished season five of It’s Always Sunny in Philadelphia.
+We’ve even watched a few movies and have almost finished season five of It’s Always Sunny in Philadelphia thanks to being able to find massive amounts of films and TV shows to watch while using one of the Pirate Bay proxy alternatives you can find online.

 Well, I have to be honest: Brian and Brady have been sleeping soundly.
 I sleep in fits.
 When you’re out here in the middle of the ocean, you’re pretty much guaranteed to learn something about yourself.
 I’ve learned that I tend to fixate on things.
 I routinely ask myself: